 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence that properly uses the reflexive pronouns 'conmigo', 'contigo', 'sí', 'mí' and 'ti' in the context of shared or reflexive actions, to practice their correct use in everyday situations related to the countryside and rural life.
+Instruction: Select the correct sentence that properly uses the reflexive pronouns 'conmigo', 'contigo', 'sí', 'mí', and 'ti' in the context of shared or reflexive actions, to practice their correct use in everyday rural and farming life situations.

 1.

 Incorrect.
-Although this sentence is grammatically correct, in this exercise it avoids repeating the correct form used in another option.
+Although this sentence is grammatically correct, in this exercise the correct form used in another option is avoided to prevent repetition.

 Incorrect.
-It is not said 'con mí', but 'conmigo' to indicate company with me.
+You don’t say 'con mí', but 'conmigo' to indicate company with me.

 2.

 Incorrect.
-The correct form is 'consigo' together, not 'con sí' separate.
+The correct form is 'consigo' as one word, not 'con sí' separated.

 3.

-Incorrect use of 'conmigo' here, since the action is not performed with myself but probably together with another person, for which 'contigo' would be used.
+Incorrect use of 'conmigo' here, since the action is not done with myself but probably along with another person, for which 'contigo' would be used.

-'Contigo' is used for 'tú', not to refer to the person speaking accompanying themselves.
+'Contigo' is used for 'you', not to refer to the speaker accompanying herself; therefore, this sentence is incorrect.

 4.

-Although grammatically correct, it is not a reflexive pronoun; here it functions as an indirect object, so it does not correspond to the objective of the exercise.
+Although grammatically correct, this is not a reflexive pronoun; here it functions as an indirect object, which does not correspond to the exercise’s objective.

 Reflexive Pronouns: "Conmigo", "Contigo", "Mí", "Ti", "Sí"